JeffDeCola/my-cheat-sheets/other/stem/technology/computer-manufacturers/dell-poweredge-rack-servers/poweredge-r730-cheat-sheet/README.md

 The SSD array is sized for fast VM disk I/O; the SAS array is the bulk cold-storage tier.

-Confirm the controller status first.
-In iDRAC:
+Confirm the controller status first,

 ```text
 Storage → Controllers → PERC H730 Mini